bootstrap-vue/bootstrap-vue/src/components/form-radio/README.md

 apply the button styling to the radios.
 This can cause a potential conflict if you are including Bootstrap V4's jQuery code in your project for other purposes.
-To get around this, you will need to exclude the Bootstrap V4 jQuery buttons plugin, and include only the other Bootstrap V4 jQuery plugins you reqwuire.
+To get around this, you will need to exclude the Bootstrap V4 jQuery buttons plugin, and include only the other Bootstrap V4 jQuery plugins you require.

 ## Non custom style radio inputs (plain)